fuzzylabs/edge-vision-power-estimation/README.md

 cd model_training
 ```

-Then run the following inference script to predict the power consumption and runtime for  a `resnet18` model on a Jetson Nano device using our custom model:
+Then run the following inference script to predict the power consumption and runtime for  a `resnet18` model on a Jetson Orin device using our custom model:

 ```commandline
 python inference.py \